 My source materials are fibrous elements as linen, cotton and wool and electronic components as conductive silver threads and microcontrollers that I include in weavings and interactive / participative installations.
 For the past year, weaving and the weaving loom became my main subject; I consider the body movements created by the weaver as being the transaction from body movement to cloth, from ancient knowledge to contemporary textile structures.
 Along history weaving has been a living archive performed from generation to generation, and the loom is a transactional object that is maintaining the rhythms of traditions and identities.
 Echoes of the Loom and Textile Acoustics, underline the interlacing capacity of textile traditions not only to create a textile object but also to function as connector between generations and communities.
 My research is about how textiles, especially weavings, perform as living archives and how acoustic elements influence our understanding of their materiality.

 Born in Switzerland, RythÂ Kesselring moved to Québec during her childhood.
 She obtained her Baccalaureate in Fine Arts at Concordia University with a specialization in fibres and material practices.
 She is part of studio subTela, where she works as research assistant on electronics and embroideries for smart textiles.
 Her research focuses on sound, textiles and the rhythms of craftsmanship as imprints of the textile memories.
 She is a recipient of several research grants and awards as the Milieux, institute for Arts, Culture and Technology undergraduate fellowship 2017-2018 and the Irene F. Whittome Prize in Studio Arts 2019.
 Kesselring is also active as a studio art teacher in elementary and high schools.
-Her work has been shown in Québec and Ontario as well as in Switzerland, France and Iceland.
+Her work has been shown in Canada as well as in Switzerland, Spain, France and Iceland.